draftedus/tangram/README.md

 - To save your SSD from a premature death, set up a RAM disk for Cargo's `target` folder on linux by adding `none /path/to/tangram/target tmpfs rw,relatime 0 0` to `/etc/fstab` and rebooting.

-- For high quality IDE support, use [Visual Studio Code](https://code.visualstudio.com/) with the [Rust Analyzer](https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer), [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extensions.
+- For good IDE support, use [Visual Studio Code](https://code.visualstudio.com/) with the [Rust Analyzer](https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer), [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extensions.

 ## Repository Structure

 This repository is both a Cargo workspace and a Yarn workspace.
 Almost every folder in the root of the repository is either a Rust crate or an NPM package.
 Below is a description of the most important folders:

 - [`core`](core): This folder contains the `tangram_core` crate that defines the model file format and automated machine learning functionality.
-It is used by the `tangram_cli` crate to train a model, and by the `libtangram` crate to expose its functionality as a C api for the language libraries.
+It is used by the `tangram_cli` crate to train a model, and by the `libtangram` crate to expose its functionality as a C api to the language libraries.

 - [`linear`](linear): This folder contains the `tangram_linear` crate that implements linear machine learning models.

 - [`tree`](tree): This folder contains the `tangram_tree` crate that implements tree machine learning models.

 - [`app`](app): This folder contains the `tangram_app` crate that implementats the reporting and monitoring web app.
+See `run()` in [app/lib.rs](app/lib.rs) for the entrypoint.

 - [`cli`](cli): This folder contains the `tangram_cli` crate.
 It uses the `tangram_core` crate to train a model, and the `tangram_app` crate to run the reporting and monitoring web app.
 See `main()` in [cli/main.rs](cli/main.rs) for the entrypoint.